Hallucinate (song): Critical reception

 "Hallucinate" was met with positive reviews from music critics.
-Neil Z. Yeung of AllMusic called "Hallucinate" a "rapturous out-of-body rave", while Entertainment Weekly's Maura Johnston labelled in "stardust-dipped".
+Neil Z. Yeung of AllMusic called "Hallucinate" a "rapturous out-of-body rave", while Entertainment Weekly's Maura Johnston labelled it "stardust-dipped".
 In Rolling Stone, Brittany Spanos viewed the song as a "gorgeous euphoria" while also recommending some club remixes.
 In The Guardian, Laura Snapes wrote that the chorus "seems to enter an interstellar dimension".
 Of the same newspaper, Luke Holland called the chorus, "bigger than a God's tea cosy" as well as writing it "feels constructed by boffins in a hermetically sealed lab to be the most effective chrome-plated slammer it can possibly be".
 For PopMatters, Nick Malone stated it "flourishes" in the chorus as well as praising its hook, but criticized its baseline, writing it betrays what an obvious hit is.
 Richard S. He of Junkee noted its aim for early 2000s pop-disco, similar to Minogue and Moloko.

 In The Daily Telegraph, Neil McCormick said that even though "Hallucinate" is a "minor track", it keeps up "the melody and movement with a spirit of sensual fun that would make Kylie Minogue weak with envy".
 For The Line of Best Fit, Chris Taylor viewed the song as a "blissful early '00s club floor-filler, the kind that gets limbs and sweat flying everywhere with abandon".
 In a positive review from Idolator, Mike Nied called it a "glory" and a "balls-to-the-wall delight bound to send your heart rate skyrocketing".
 He concluded by calling the chorus "stutter-riddled" and "a sing-along moment".
 Courteney Larocca of Insider wrote that it transports one to a "'80s jazzercise class or an underground rave", while Callie Ahlgrim of the same website praised how it hooks the listener in and labelled it "pop perfection". musicOMH's Nick Smith praised "Hallucinate" for having listeners on "the '90s dancefloor".